openHPI/TeachingTeamGuidelines/docs/courseadministration/quizmanagement/regrading.md

 # Regrading

 ----------
+# Important note:
-Important: Once a graded quiz is online, teaching teams should not delete or change anything in the question or answer options any more (except typos).
+Once a graded quiz is online, teaching teams should not delete or change anything in the question or answer options any more (except typos).
 The reason is that maybe some participants have already taken the quiz.
 If you then delete for example an answer option, the calculation of points may be affected.

 However, it happens sometimes that there is a mistake in a question which need to be corrected.
 In this case, teaching teams need to talk to the platform admins and ask for a regrading.
 We will then have a look at the specific question and decide which regrading option is the best one in this case.